-Mr. Scoresby, the intelligent navigator already mentioned, tells us, that he has seen ice grow on the surface of the sea to a consistence capable of stopping the progress of a ship with a brisk wind, even when exposed to the waves of the North sea and Western ocean.
+Mr. Scoresby, the intelligent navigator already mentioned, tells us, that he has seen ice grow on the surface of the sea to a consistence capable of stopping the progress of a ship with a brisk wind, even when exposed to the waves of the north sea and western ocean.
 The first layer, or slush ice, as it is termed, being once formed, there is, I conceive, but little difficulty in accounting for their subsequent enlargement.
 When the winter season sets in, and that crystallized snow begins to fall, it becomes consolidated by the excessive cold of the climate, and will, of course, press down the primary strata, to use a geological phrase.
-The other aqueous meteors of hail, rain, &c. suffering a similar condensation, we can readily conceive that, by a gradual accumulation in this way, masses of any size may be formed.
+The other aqueous meteors of hail, rain, &c. suffering a similar condensation, we can readily conceive, that, by a gradual accumulation in this way, masses of any size may be formed.
+The disruptions so common during the summer months, as also the overlapping of the fields, will likewise lay the foundation for further accumulations.
+The cause assigned by Mr. Lesslie will also assist in accounting for their progressive increase.
+"The most satisfactory mode," remarks this able philosopher, " of explaining the phenomenon, is to refer it to the operation of a general principle, by which the inequalities on the surface of a field of ice must be constantly increased.
+The lower parts of the field being nearer the tempered mass of the ocean, are not so cold as those which project into the atmosphere, and, consequently, the air which ascends, becoming chilled in sweeping over the eminences, there deposits some of its moisture, forming an icy coat.
+But this continued incrustation, in the lapse of ages, produces a vast accumulation, till the shapeless mass is at length precipitated by its own weight."

-^{} That snow is deposited on the ice in high northern latitudes must be allowed because no field has yet been met with which did not support a considerable burthen of it.-See Scoresby on Polar Ice, Wernerian Transactions.
+^{} That snow is deposited on the ice in high northern latitudes must be allowed, because no field has yet been met with which did not support a considerable burthen of it.-See Scoresby on Polar Ice.-Wernerian Transactions.